tailwindlabs/prettier-plugin-tailwindcss/README.md

 You can extend this behavior to sort classes in any attribute using the following options:

 - `tailwindAttributes`: An array of exact attribute names to sort.
-- `tailwindAttributesStartsWith`: An array of prefixes to match attributes that begin with a certain string.
+- `tailwindAttributesStartWith`: An array of prefixes to match attributes that begin with a certain string.
-- `tailwindAttributesEndsWith`: An array of suffixes to match attributes that end with a certain string.
+- `tailwindAttributesEndWith`: An array of suffixes to match attributes that end with a certain string.

 #### Example 1